hiteshrawat289/Django-Notes-App/README.md

-# Simple Notes App By Hitesh Rawat
+# Notes App By Hitesh Rawat
 This is a simple notes app built with React and Django.

 ## Requirements